Lavar Munroe: Early life

-Lavar Munroe was born November 19, 1982 in Nassau, Bahamas where he resided in the community of Grants Town until age 21.
+Lavar Munroe was born November 19, 1982, in Nassau, Bahamas where he resided in the community of Grants Town until age 21.
 In 2004, Munroe migrated to the United States for tertiary level education, where he remained until present.

-Background and early career
+Background and career

 In 2007, Munroe received his Bachelor of Fine Arts from the Savannah College of Art and Design.
 He obtained a Master of Fine Arts degree from Washington University in St. Louis in 2013.